SayHeya/retell-cli/docs/context/project_conception.md

+# Purpose of this Document

-The purpose of this document is to give context for how this project was conceived, researched and designed.
-All this detail colminated into the initial commit
+The purpose of this document is to give context for how this project was initially conceived, researched and designed.
+All this detail colminated into the generation of code which is in the initial commit, untested, unedited.

+Initial commit hash: 883fcc48c787c44e68e2b04548042084bda01753

 ---